ionic-team/stencil/readme.md

 A Stencil is a tool artists use for drawing perfect shapes easily.
 We want Stencil to be a similar tool for web developers: a tool that helps web developers build powerful Web Components and apps that use them, but without creating non-standard runtime requirements.

 Stencil is a tool developers use to create Web Components with some powerful features baked in, but it gets out of the way at runtime.

-Note: Stencil and Ionic are completely independent projects.
-Stencil does not prescribe any specific UI framework, but Ionic is the largest user of Stencil (today!)